 Use dnf group upgrade to synchronize an installed group with its current definition:

-For example, after upgrading Fedora from version 42 to 43, upgrade the Development Tools group to include any newly added packages:
+After a Fedora release upgrade, upgrade the Development Tools group to include any newly added packages:

 If the group definition has not changed since installation, DNF reports that nothing needs to be done.